SzymonNowakowski/DIY_wall_panel/README.md

 The grid is 20x20 resulting in 400 screw slots.
 There are 200 M8 screw slots and 200 M10 screw slots randomly permuted.

-The outer dimensions are 595x595 (in mm).
+The outer dimensions are 595x595 (in mm), the total thickness is 38 mm.

 ## Additional equipment recommendations